Online STEM Summer Camps for Teens 2020

 Are you looking for a camp for yourself or your teens this summer?
 With students at home and camps cancelled, teens will need something to do over the summer.
 Why not have them engage in STEM learning and projects in a virtual camp setting?
 We’ve put together the best options for online summer camps that focus on science, technology, engineering, and/or math.

 Many resources, such as Khan Academy and EdX, offer self-paced courses for all ages, but online camps take virtual interaction to the next level.
 The point of a STEM camp is not only to help teens actively learn but also form lasting social bonds with others.
-There’s only one online STEM camp on this list that will provide teens with the most interactive activities, social connections, engaging curriculum, and career readiness materials: Career In STEM Explorers Summer Camp!
-Find out more about this new and unique Career In STEM summer program and others below!
+Each online STEM camp on this list will provide teens with the most interactive activities, social connections, engaging curriculum, and career readiness skills:

 Camp Wonderopolis offers summer camps that explore music, construction/ engineering, the physical sciences, and space.
-These programs are free and use Maker experiments to boost camper learning and participation.
+These programs are FREE and use Maker experiments to boost camper learning and participation.
 It is open to kids and teens of all ages from around the world.
-Though this program appears to be geared to younger students, the daily questions posted on the Wonderopolis website can spark family conversations about why it is important to wonder about the world around us.
+Though this program appears to be geared to a younger audience, the daily questions posted on the Wonderopolis website can spark family conversations about why it is important to wonder about the world around us.
+Wonderopolis also features different camps spanning the STEAM spectrum – check out this great free way to explore STEM!

 Traditionally held at top colleges and universities across the country, pre-college programs engage high school students in intensive programs lasting from one to six weeks.
-Though they require applications and are pricey, these camps allow teens to meet others who share their passions and interests while learning about a subject in-depth at the college level.
-Deadlines are fast approaching in May, so make sure to review application requirements for each pre-college program soon.
+Though they require applications and are often very pricey (thousands of dollars), these camps allow teens to meet others who share their passions and interests while learning about a subject in-depth at the college level.
+Deadlines are fast approaching, so make sure to review application requirements for each pre-college program soon.
+The best place to start is a simple website search at your local college or university.